HarishMahto/Walmart_Sparkathon/README.md

 ---

 ## Problem Statement
 In the fast-paced e-commerce environment, Walmart struggles to stay competitive with rapidly fluctuating prices and promotions by competitors.
-A real-time solution is required to track, compare, and adapt to these dynamic changes.
+A real-time solution is required to track, compare,and adapt to these dynamic changes.

 ---